 With ACC target Augie DeBiase sidelined with an injury for the Grey, Mueller and Big 12 Conference target Stone Johnson took advantage of extra reps.
 With that, the stock of both figures to increase in the eyes of college coaches and scouts.

-In terms of options on the offensive side of the ball for the Grey, it likely helped having Vanderbilt commit Jamauri Wakefield, Ohio Valley Conference target Dontell Green, Southland Conference target and Conference USA target Austin Duncan.
+For the Grey, it likely helped having Vanderbilt commit Jamauri Wakefield, Ohio Valley Conference target Dontell Green, Southland Conference target and Conference USA target Austin Duncan, also specialist Georgia Tech commit Pressley Harvin.

 The defense for the Grey was handful to deal with, starting with ACC target Zuriel Davis.
 One-time Minnesota commits and twin brothers Elijah and Elisha Daniels, along with Pride of course, did not allow many completed passes in their vicinity.